 The Company also provides regulatory, financial and business news updates through the Regulatory News Service (RNS) and various media channels such as X, formerly known as Twitter, and LinkedIn.
 Shareholders also have access to information through the Company's website, www.tertiaryminerals.com, which is updated on a regular basis and which includes the latest corporate presentation on the Group.
-Contact details are also provided on the website with local communities, regulatory authorities, suppliers and other stakeholders in its project locations and encourages feedback through this engagement.
-Through this process the Company identifies the key resources and fosters the relationships on which the business relies.
+Contact details are also provided on the website.